 Having a second child and handling two kids can be a bit overwhelming at first.
-Getting organized before the baby is born is your best bet, even though that might be a bit more challenging than it was the first time around.
+Getting organized before the baby is born is your best bet, even though that might be challenging.

 One positive change that a second child brings is an increased confidence in your own abilities, knowledge, and experience.
-The things that seemed so difficult with your first child — breastfeeding, changing diapers, handling illness — will seem like second nature to you instead of a full-blown crisis.
+The things that seemed so difficult with your first child — breastfeeding, changing diapers, handling illness — will seem like second nature now instead of a crisis.

-Physically, you are likely to be sore and very tired, particularly if you had a difficult birth or cesarean delivery.
+Physically, you are likely to be sore and very tired after delivery, particularly if you had a difficult birth or C-section.
 This makes late-night feeding sessions tough, especially if you have decided to breastfeed.

-Don't be surprised if you feel concerned about bonding with your new child.
+Emotionally, don't be surprised if you feel concerned about bonding with your baby.
 You might worry about whether you'll have just as much love for your new arrival as you do for your older child.
 You will — as moms and dads often report, a parent's love somehow doubles when another child is born.

 You can expect to have little or no time for yourself during the first few months following delivery.
 Sleepless nights and everyday tensions can be overwhelming, so be sure to make "alone time" a priority.
 Even a few hours out of the house by yourself can help you feel calmer and more relaxed.

-Your first child may experience a range of emotions, from excitement to jealousy or even resentment.
-Younger toddlers are unable to verbalize their feelings, and their behaviors may regress after the new child is born.
-They might suck their thumb, drink from a bottle, forget their recent potty training skills, and communicate using baby talk in an effort to get your attention.
+Your first child may have a range of emotions, from excitement to jealousy or even resentment.
+Younger toddlers, who can't verbalize their feelings, might regress to earlier behaviors — like thumb-sucking, wanting to drink from a bottle, forgetting their recent potty training skills, and using baby talk to get your attention.

 Older toddlers and kids might express their feelings by testing your patience, misbehaving, throwing tantrums, or refusing to eat.
 These problems are usually short-lived, and a little preparation can help an older child adjust to the idea of welcoming a new sibling.

 - Let your older child help pick out items for the new baby's room.
-If your kids will be sharing a bedroom, this is particularly important.
+This is particularly important if your kids will share a bedroom.

-- Find a special gift that your older child might like to share with the baby, such as a favorite book or toy, or a photo of the sibling for the baby's room.
-You might also want to pick out something for your older child too, such as a special chair for him or her sit in while you're feeding the baby.
-You can even have a small gift ready for the baby to give to your older child.
+- Find a special gift that your older child can give to the baby, such as a new book or toy, or a photo of the sibling for the baby's room.
+Consider picking out something for your older child, too, like a special "big kid" chair he or she can sit in while you feed the baby.
+You also could have a small gift ready from the baby for your older child.

 - Arrange special time just for you and your older child.
-This might involve a trip to the library, grocery store, or simply reading a few extra stories at bedtime.
+This might involve a trip to the library or grocery store, or simply reading a few extra stories at bedtime.
 Your partner, a family member, or a friend can help you by caring for the baby during these times.

 - Role-play or read stories that will help your child understand what's happening in the family.
-Books about this written especially for toddlers are available.
+Books written just for toddlers about growing families are available.
 Check a local bookstore or ask your librarian for specific titles.

 - Talk about what to expect when the baby comes home.
-Explain that a new baby cries, sleeps, and needs diaper changes frequently.
-Assure your older child that although the new baby needs lots of attention, there will still be plenty of time and love for him or her.
+Explain that a newborn cries, sleeps, and needs a lot of diaper changes.
+Assure your older child that although the baby needs lots of attention, there will still be plenty of time and love for him or her.

-- Reinforce your older child's role in the family, saying that he or she will be the "big brother/sister" to the new baby, and let your child revel in this new role.
+- Reinforce your older child's role in the family, saying that he or she will be the "big brother/sister" to the new baby, and help your child enjoy this new role.

-- Think of ways that your child can help you once the baby is born, so he or she is a part of the baby's care.
-Your oldest might get a diaper or a burp cloth when you need it, help pick out the baby's clothes for the day, or even dance around in front of the baby when he or she is cranky.
+- Think of ways that your child can be a part of the baby's care.
+Your oldest might get a diaper or a burp cloth when you need it, help pick out the baby's clothes for the day, or even dance around in front of the baby when your newborn is cranky.

-- Maybe your child could come to one of your prenatal visits or watch an ultrasound.
+- Maybe your child could come to a prenatal visit or watch an ultrasound.
 If you're giving birth in a hospital setting, ask about sibling visitation after the baby is born.

-The arrival of a new baby brings big changes to older kids, so you might want to hold off on introducing other major changes.
-This is probably not the best time to start toilet teaching, to begin the transition from bottle to cup, or to enroll your child in a program that means separation from you for the first time.
+The arrival of a new baby brings big changes to older kids, so you might want to hold off on introducing others.
+This is probably not the best time to start toilet teaching, to transition from bottle to cup, or to enroll your child in a program that means separation from you for the first time.
 Consistency will help make your child's adjustment easier.

 Siblings play a very special role in a new baby's life, so don't leave your older child out of the decision-making.
-So much attention (new furniture, clothes, toys) is lavished on a new baby, making it easy for older kids to feel overlooked.
-Reassure yours by encouraging participation in the preparations.
+So much attention is given to a newborn, making it easy for older kids to feel overlooked.
+Reassure yours by encouraging his or her help in the preparations.